swimlane/pyattck/README.md

   * Specify a local file path for the MITRE ATT&CK Enterprise Framework json, generated dataset, and/or a config.yml file.
   * Retrieve an image_logo of an actor (when available).
 If an image_logo isn't available, it generates an ascii_logo.
   * Search the external dataset for external commands that are similar using `search_commands`.
+  * Access data from the MITRE PRE-ATT&CK Framework

 ## Installation